A young couple inspecting a house, potentially considering it for purchase.

 Share:

-Most real estate transactions come down to a buyer being able to acquire a mortgage.
-If a potential buyer signs a contract for a new home and then discovers they can’t secure financing, that’s when a mortgage contingency can come into play.
-A mortgage contingency – also known as a financing contingency or a loan contingency – is a clause that allows buyers to cancel the contract of the home purchase without penalty and receive a refund of their earnest money deposit if they’re unable to secure a mortgage.
+A mortgage contingency – also known as a financing contingency or a loan contingency – is a clause that allows buyers who can’t secure a mortgage to cancel a home purchase contract without penalty and get a refund of their earnest money deposit.

-What Is A Mortgage Contingency (Or Loan Contingency)?
+What Is A Mortgage Contingency?

 See What You Qualify For